Thai Massage: Ancient Techniques for Modern Bodies

 Benefits for Modern Bodies

 Most people in the UK spend the majority of their working day seated.
 This posture compresses the lumbar spine, shortens the hip flexors, and rounds the shoulders forward.
-Thai massage directly addresses these modern postural patterns through a combination of compression and extension that Swedish massage cannot achieve.
+Thai massage directly addresses these modern postural patterns through a combination of compression and extension that classic Swedish massage cannot achieve.
+If you also experience deep muscle tension from training or chronic strain, layering Thai with deep tissue work or a structured sports massage recovery plan often produces the strongest results.

 • Significant improvement in hamstring, hip, and spinal flexibility